RodrigoScola/vscode-text-objects/README.md

 -    remove the console logs - DONE
 -    make sure keybinds and vim are okay - DONE

--    do a nice landing page
+-    do a nice landing page - DONE

 -    Make an icon, revamp the name?
 -    LAUNCH (add tags and releases)